Inon-Kadosh/EZ--Garden/README.md

 EZ-Garden

-A smart garden management system built with Flask + Firebase Firestore, including dashboards, plant monitoring, employee management, maintenance tracking, educational pages, and full web UI.
+A next‑generation smart garden management system built with Flask, Firebase Firestore, and a modern web UI.EZ‑Garden empowers municipalities, companies, and private gardeners with real‑time insights, visual dashboards, automated maintenance tools, and interactive maps.

-📌 Images will be added once you upload the files directly here — just drag & drop the screenshots, and I’ll embed them inside the README.
+⸻
+📌 About This Project
+EZ‑Garden combines technology + sustainability to create a powerful yet simple platform for managing plants, areas, employees, maintenance tasks, and educational content.Designed for both urban environments and large garden operations, the system helps you:

+Monitor plant health

+Improve water efficiency

+Track issues and maintenance

+Analyze performance with graphs & dashboards

+Navigate interactive city maps

+Provide educational experiences for kids

 ⸻